 At times, I accept Independent Research Students in winter term of their third year.
 Typically, these are students who will then work with me for their Honours.
 Students should be in or planning to be in Honours in psychology.
 An excellent GPA (above 4.0) and strong writing skills are necessary.

-I do not anticipate accepting applications for graduate student supervision for the 2019/20 year.
+I currently plan on accepting one to two students for the 2020/2021 year.
 Please note: I accept developmental, clinical, or school psychology students and make my selection based on academic history and fit within my lab.

-- Barnes, J., & Theule, J. (under review).
+- Barnes, J., & Theule, J. (in press).
 Maternal depression and infant attachment security: A meta-analysis.
 Infant Mental Health Journal.

 - Theule, J., Cheung, K., & Aberdeen, K. (2018).
 Children’s ADHD interventions and parenting stress: A meta-analysis.
 Journal of Child and Family Studies, 29, 2744-2756. doi: 1007/s10826-018-1137-x